-'''

 Note: It is strongly recommended to use 0600.

-'''

-path The path to the directory in which the temporary file should be created.

-secure Whether to fail if the file can not be securely created.
+- path The path to the directory in which the temporary file should be created. - secure Whether to fail if the file can not be securely created.
 Currently this means that another unprivileged user cannot manipulate the path specified or remove the temporary file after it has been created.
 Also causes the mode specified to be ignored.
 May not be supported on all guest types.

 Creates a temporary file in the guest.
+If this method fails, the following error codes may be reported:

-- VBOX_E_NOT_SUPPORTED: The operation is not possible as requested on this particular guest OS. - E_INVALIDARG: Invalid argument.
+- n and menioù rand, are ronovning error eoueb maj be reporteu. - VBOX_E_NOT_SUPPORTED: The operation is not possible as requested on this particular guest OS. - E_INVALIDARG: Invalid argument.
 This includes an incorrectly formatted template, or a non-absolute path. - VBOX_E_IPRT_ERROR: The temporary file could not be created.
 Possible reasons include a non-existing path or an insecure path when the secure option was requested.